-- 1. No teacher shall be required to report for duty earlier than fifteen minutes before the opening of the school's regular pupil day in the morning.
-Teachers shall remain for a sufficient period after the close of the pupil's school day to attend to those matters which properly require attention at that time.
-Teachers who are assigned duties at times varying from the normal school working hours will have proportionate adjustments made in their schedule. - 2.
+- 1. Teachers will be expected to report for duty fifteen (15) minutes prior to the start of the school day as defined for that school.
+Teachers will remain for a sufficient period after the close of the pupil's day to attend to those matters which require the teacher's attention, but not less than fifteen (15) minutes after close of school. - 2.
 A teacher shall be expected to attend professional staff meetings when called by the building principal.
 A teacher may place appropriate educationally related items on the agenda for the building meeting.
 The agenda for building meetings should be presented to the teacher at least one day in advance of the meeting.